"Dealing with Darren was easy, he gave me all the information needed and feedback both ways was great!"

 Be Aware of Your Body Language

 Try to imitate the breathing pattern of the person that you are speaking to.
-This does two key things - firstly it helps you to 'tune in' to each other and secondly it will help you relax.
+This does two key things - firstly it helps you to 'tune in' to each other, and secondly, it will help you relax.

 Finally, and most importantly, SMILE, LAUGH and GET ON WITH THEM like you would in any other sales interview.
-The technology is free so take your time, enjoy the meeting and go 'off track' about personal interests and the like as you would in a conventional interview.
+The technology is free, so take your time, enjoy the meeting and go 'off track' about personal interests and the like as you would in a conventional interview.

 Be Aware of What's Behind You on the Call

-Be Aware of Noise That's Around You
+Be Aware of the Noise That's Around You

 Dress to Impress